Blockstream/greenlight/docs/src/getting-started/register.md

 	```

 The result of `register` contains the credentials that can be used
 going forward to talk to the scheduler and the node itself.

-Please
+!!! important
-make sure to store them somewhere safe, since anyone with these
+	Please make sure to store them somewhere safe, since anyone with
-credentials can access your node.
+	these credentials can access your node.

 !!!
 Info
 	While we are spinning up and gradually extending our services